What is Dividend Growth Rate?

 It can be calculated using the compounded growth rate method by using the initial dividend and final dividend and the number of periods in between the dividends.

 - n = No. of periods

-The formula using arithmetic mean can be calculated by using the following steps:
+The formula using the arithmetic mean can be calculated by using the following steps: